 Nestled on the shores of the Manukau Harbour, Ambury Regional Park is a working farm, an important education centre and a bird watchers paradise.
 Located only 15 km from the hustle and bustle of downtown Auckland visitors will feel like they have been swept away to rural New Zealand as they wander through open pasture, past the large variety of farm animals and down to the foreshore where over 80 different species of birds make their home.

 Visitors to the park are offered are wide range of activities from walking and cycling, BBQ's and picnic spots to opportunities to interact directly with the farm animals (there is public lamb feeding and cow milking between July and November) and participating in community workshops.

-Mangere continued to play an important role in food provision well into the modern day; the dry-stone walls surrounding Ambury Regional Park are a testament to the early farmers who settled here from Cornwell and Scotland while the name of the park itself is taken from the Ambury Milk Company that provided a town milk supply from 1893 to 1965.
-The remains of a windmill and wells from this era can still be seen.
+Mangere continued to play an important role in food provision well into the modern day; the dry-stone walls surrounding Ambury Regional Park are a testament to the early farmers who settled here from Cornwell and Scotland while the name of the park itself is taken from the Ambury Milk Company that provided the town milk supply from 1893 to 1965.
+You can also see the remains of a windmill and wells that were part of the Ambury Milk Company.